LennartFr/2019-current-blockchain-apps/README.md

 This repo consists of a number of IBM code patterns focused on Hyperledger Fabric and IBM Blockchain.

-They are being used for 2-hour coding events using a chart deck provided outside of this repo.
+They are being used for two-hour coding events using a chart deck provided outside of this repo.

 Before the start of the coding event, the participants are encouraged to install the pre-requisites that are listed at the beginning of each exercise.
 Please note that MacBook and Ubuntu are the easiest operating systems to use.